TheresaLui/SelfHelpContent_v2/articles/microsoft.azuresecurity-configuring-jit-tsg/solution-classic-vm-s-are-not-suppoerted-for-jit-5.md

 	  ownershipId="Azure_Security_Security_Center"
 />

-# Classic VM's are not suppoerted for JIT
+# Classic VMs are not suppoerted for JIT

 <!--issueDescription-->